Large-scale scraping: How to get all the data you need from complex websites

 When scraping very large or complex websites, a normal scraping workflow won't get the job done.
-Read on to find out how to overcome the challenges of large-scale scraping.
+We show you how to overcome the challenges of scraping e-commerce sites at scale.

-That being said, there are times when the amount of data and the speed at which it needs to be collected is more than the average web scraping tool can handle.
+There are times when the amount of data you need from a website and the speed at which you need to collect it is more than the average web scraping tool can handle.
 If you want to extract data from a thousand or even tens of thousands of web pages, normal scraping will get the job done.
-But what if we are talking about millions of pages?
-That requires large-scale scraping.
+But what if we're talking about millions of pages?
+That requires a different workflow.

-Large-scale scraping is extracting data from huge or complex websites.
-If we are doing large-scale scraping, we could be extracting millions of pages monthly, weekly, or even daily.
-This requires a different workflow.
-So we are going to show you how large-scale scraping works and how to overcome the challenges of scraping large or complex websites.
+Large-scale scraping involves extracting data from huge or complex websites.
+It could involve extracting millions of pages monthly, weekly, or even daily.
+We'll use fashionphile as our example to show you how to overcome the challenges of collecting data from such websites.

 Step 1.
 Open the homepage of the target website